Poisonous Plants in Vermont

 Source: Alabama Cooperative Extension Program

-Poison sumac is a native shrub related to poison ivy.
-While less common than poison ivy, it can be found in Vermont's wetlands.
+Poison sumac (Toxicodendron vernix) is a native shrub related to poison ivy, although it is less common than poison ivy.
+Poison sumac is found in Vermont's wetlands, swamps, bogs and wet thickets.

 How can I tell if it's poison sumac?